JelsaTHE 2026 TRAVEL GUIDE

 If you aren't swimming at least once a day while on Hvar, you're missing out on the Adriatic’s remarkable health benefits and, more importantly, its profound tranquillity.
 Fortunately, Jelsa is surrounded by excellent beaches, so a refreshing dip is always just a few minutes away.

-On the northern side of the harbour – to your left if you are standing facing the water at the bridge connecting the two waterfront promenades of Jelsa – there are three beaches to mention.
-Here they are, from closest to farthest:
+On the northern side (to your left if you are standing facing the water at the bridge connecting the two seaside promenades of Jelsa), there are three beaches to mention.
+Here they are, in order of walking distance:

 Vitarnja Beach